toru173/nomi-discord-python/README.md

 #### Windows
 On Windows, the installer uses CMD.exe to run.
 You can open CMD.exe by searching for it in the [Search box](https://support.microsoft.com/en-au/windows/search-for-anything-anywhere-b14cc5bf-c92a-1e73-ea18-2845891e6cc8).

 Copy the text below and paste it into CMD.exe and then press enter to run it.
+You can paste into a CMD.exe window with `CTRL+SHIFT+V`.

 ```shell
 curl -sL https://raw.githubusercontent.com/toru173/nomi-discord-python/refs/heads/main/install | cmd